Roanoke Valley Governor's School for Science and Technology

 Roanoke Valley Governor's School for Science and Technology (RVGS) is a Governor's School in Grandin Court, Roanoke, Virginia, United States.
 RVGS is a magnet school with students from the Roanoke Valley and Roanoke Metropolitan Statistical Area districts.
 The Roanoke Valley Governor's School for Science and Technology was established in 1985 as one of the original five Academic Year Governor's Schools (AYGS) in Virginia.
 As an AYGS program, RVGS receives funding from the participating school divisions and the state.
 The school is a regional program, operated and governed by the RVGS Regional Board populated by one member of each participating division's local School Boards.

 Participating Divisions

 RVGS is a partnership of seven participating school divisions: Bedford County, Botetourt County, Craig County, Franklin County, Roanoke City, Roanoke County, and Salem City.
-Students zoned for the following high schools are in the region severed by RVGS:
+Students zoned for the following high schools are in the region served by RVGS: